janakybrent/multi-agent-ecn-bot/README.md

 👉 [https://multi-agent-ecn-bot-d6hei4irabtv8ggtgyw8as.streamlit.app](https://multi-agent-ecn-bot-d6hei4irabtv8ggtgyw8as.streamlit.app)

-This app uses GPT-4 and a multi-agent design pattern to automate Engineering Change Notice (ECN) communication.
+This app uses GPT-4 and a multi-agent design pattern to automate global Engineering Change Notice (ECN) communication.
 It takes a structured ECN JSON file as input, analyzes the data, drafts a customer-facing notification, builds a simulated CRM campaign, and logs email actions — all via a friendly Streamlit interface.

 ## 🔍 The Problem & Solution

-**Problem:** Engineering Change Notices (ECNs) are critical but time-consuming Quality-related communications that are very demanding of Product Managers’ time time and are often a significant distraction from more valuable, strategic work.
+Problem: Engineering Change Notices (ECNs) are a significant administrative burden for product managers globally.
+This convoluted, clunky process drains valuable time and resources, distracting product managers from strategic, needle-moving work.
+The manual effort required for analysis, documentation, customer segmentation, and professional communication creates a bottleneck in product development workflows.

-**Solution:** This application automates the entire ECN communication workflow by using specialized AI agents working together to analyze changes, draft professional communications, and prepare distribution campaigns (CRM: SalesForce) - reducing manual effort by 80%, ensuring consistent quality and eliminating low-value work for Product Managers, .
+Solution: This application liberates product managers from ECN administrative overhead by automating the entire communication workflow.
+Using specialized AI agents working collaboratively, it handles metadata extraction, drafts professional notifications, builds distribution campaigns, and simulates delivery—all with minimal human intervention.
+The result: product managers reclaim up to 80% of ECN-related time to focus on strategic initiatives while ensuring consistent, high-quality customer communications.

 ## 🏗️ System Architecture